cython/cython/docs/src/userguide/extension_types.rst

 which performs a type check (possibly raising a :class:`TypeError`) before making the cast and allowing the code to proceed.

-To explicitly test the type of an object, use the :meth:`isinstance` method.
+To explicitly test the type of an object, use the :meth:`isinstance` builtin function.
 For known builtin or extension types, Cython translates these into a fast and safe type check that ignores changes to the object's ``__class__`` attribute etc., so that after a successful